-The Aberdeen Western Peripheral Route (AWPR) will provide a new strategic route to improve travel in and around Aberdeen and the north east of Scotland and take through traffic away from the city.
+The Aberdeen Western Peripheral Route (AWPR) provides a new strategic route to improve travel in and around Aberdeen and the north east of Scotland and take through traffic away from the city.

-The route is backed by the Scottish Government and is being developed by Transport Scotland, in partnership with Aberdeen City and Aberdeenshire Councils.
+The route is backed by the Scottish Government and was developed by Transport Scotland, in partnership with Aberdeen City and Aberdeenshire Councils.

-Aberdeen Roads Limited has continued to progress works since the start of construction in February 2015 along the full length of the route from Stonehaven at the southern end of the new road to Tipperty at the northern most point.
-This involves building 58 km of new road, 22 km of new slip roads, two new river crossings, and some 150 other structures to support the route.
+The AWPR fully opened on 19th February 2019.
+This involved building 58 km of new road, 22 km of new slip roads, two new river crossings, and some 150 other structures to support the route.